Celebrate Endangered Species Every May and All Year 'round!

 The U.S. Fish and Wildlife Service administers the federal list of endangered terrestrial species in this country.

-Endangered plants on the list outnumber animals (vertebrate and invertebrate) by about two and a half to one.
-Although wild animal lives are totally dependent on the plants in their habitats, plants on the endangered species list receive a small fraction of the attention, protection and funding devoted to animals.
+Endangered plants on the national list outnumber animals by about two and a half to one (not true in New Mexico).
+Although wild animals are totally dependent on the plants in their habitats, plants on the endangered species list receive a small fraction of the attention, protection and funding devoted to animals.
+The USFWS is slow to add endangered species to the federal list.
+Scroll to the bottom of this page to find additional plants in New Mexico listed as endangered by the state.

 Read the account below about the Mesa Verde Sclerocactus to get an example of how the combination of "plant blindness," climate change and other factors can lead to unfortunate results for our native plants.